restatedev/examples/typescript/patterns-use-cases/README.md

 already in flight.
 If there is, it attaches to the existing run so the client will receive that result.
 Otherwise, a new workflow run is kicked off and attached to.

+Under the hood, the `coalesce` object uses a separate service, `supervisor`, to send a callback when an invocation finishes.
+This is optional but is a useful pattern.

 <details>
 <summary><strong>Running the example</strong></summary>